pawnu/PythonSecurityPipeline/README.md

 3. Select Git under SCM, and input Repository URL.
 4. (Optional) Create and Add your credentials for the Git repo if your repo is private, and click Save.
 5. You will be brought to the Dashboard of your Pipeline project, click on "Build Now" button to start off the pipeline.

+**Some wishlists**
+- [x] Select appropriate security tools and sample python project
+- [x] Set up Jenkins server using docker (Dockerfile) and pipeline as code (Jenkinsfile) to run the checks
+- [x] Use ansible to create AWS ec2 test instance, configure the environment, and interact with it
+- [x] Hook up the web-app with ~~nginx~~+modsecurity providing WAF, ~~DDoS protection~~, reverse proxy capabilities
+- [x] Bootstrap with Jenkins API/configfile to setup and automatically create the pipeline job
+- [x] Carry out authenticated DAST scan on the python web app

 ## Authors